Skip to main content

 Counterfeiting

-This article provides an overview of counterfeiting and related issues.
+This article provides an overview of counterfeiting crimes and related issues.

 Is Buying Counterfeit Goods Against the Law?

 Many people have bought fake fancy purses or other fashion items.
-Whether they knowingly do so or not, those who buy counterfeit items are generally not the targets of anti-counterfeiting measures.
+Sometimes, these products are counterfeits.
+Other times, they may be knock-offs or objects meant to look like the brand, but that do not actually duplicate the brand name or insignia exactly.
+Many people will not know the difference.
+Still, consumers who buy counterfeit items are generally not the targets of the government's anti-counterfeiting measures.

-Anti-counterfeit laws target the traffickers of replicas.
-Going after every individual consumer who buys a knock-off watch isn't a wise use of the government's time.
+Anti-counterfeit laws target the traffickers of replicas and fakes.
+Going after every individual consumer who buys a counterfeit watch isn't a wise use of the government's time.
 Finding and prosecuting the larger operations making and profiting from the sale of counterfeit goods is the goal.
+If the counterfeit item is a fake drug that could threaten someone's health or a fake mechanical part that could affect safety, it will have a higher priority.
+It may also carry a harsher criminal penalty.
+(See 18 U.S.C.
+Section 2320.)

 Federal counterfeiting law forbids the production, possession, and use of fake documents that are used to defraud the U.S. government and others.
 Counterfeits that are covered by federal counterfeit crime laws include: